-- Be smart with prescriptions.
+- Travel smart with prescriptions.
 Keep medications in their original, clearly labeled containers.
-Check with the foreign embassy of your destination country (or countries) to be sure that your medications are legal in that country.
+Check with the foreign embassy of the country (or countries) you are visiting to be sure that your medications are legal in that country.

 - Set aside extra cash or carry a credit card with access to cash in case you get sick or injured and have to pay for services at the time you receive them.
-While you are overseas, be prepared to make payment at the time of service and make sure you get an itemized record so you can submit a claim for reimbursement.
+While you are overseas, be prepared to make payment at the time of service and make sure you get an itemized record so you can submit a claim for reimbursement when you return.